josquin-research-project/jrp-scores/README.md

 of four to convert whole notes, (typically the rhythmic level of a beat in the early Renaissance) into a quarter notes (the typical modern rhythmic level for beats).
-This can be done with the [rscale](http://extras.humdrum.org/man/rscale) tool to apply the rhythmic scaling of 1/4 to all notes of all scores.
-In a unix bash shell, this can be done with a command like this:
+This can be done with the [rscale](http://extras.humdrum.org/man/rscale) tool to apply a rhythmic scaling of 1/4 to all notes in all scores:

 <code>rscale -f 1/4 oldfile > newfile</code>